ShahzaibSoftwareEngineer/100-Days-of-Devops/Day-07/README.md

 ---

-### ✅ Outcome
+**✅ Outcome:**

-* Successfully logged in to all servers without password prompts.
+↳ No password prompts for SSH access.
-* Improved security by removing plaintext password usage.
+↳ Secure, efficient foundation for remote automation tasks.
-* Ready for automation tasks like Ansible, CI/CD deployments, and remote scripts.
+↳ Improved security posture by removing the need for plaintext password storage.

 ---